Apostille Canada - The Definitive Guide (2023)

 CHAPTER 3

-Getting your documents apostilled – or more accurately – legalized in Canada is a three-step process.
+Getting your documents apostilled in Canada is a two-step process.

 Apostille Guide